SamBoerlijst/aparts/README.md

 ```

 #### Markdown summaries
-text based summaries using javascript code blocks so that the database stays dynamically updated
+Text based summaries using javascript code blocks so that the database stays dynamically updated.

 ##### Article summary
-Metadata: tags, metadata present in apa6 formatted citation, abstract
+Summary per article containing citation metadata, abstract and tags.
-interlinked to relevant journal and authors
+Interlinked to pdf file, relevant journal and authors.

 ##### Author summary
-co-authors by frequency
-tags by frequency
+Summary per author containing relevant links, co-authors by frequency, tags by frequency and associated papers.
-associated papers
-interlinked to relevant papers and journals
+Interlinked to relevant co-authors, papers and journals.
+The interlinked records are dynamicly updated using javascript queries.

 ##### Journal summary
-authors by frequency
-tags by frequency
-associated papers
-interlinked to relevant papers and authors
+Summary per journal containing authors by frequency, tags by frequency and associated papers.
+Interlinked to relevant papers and authors.
+The interlinked records are dynamically updated using javascript queries.

 ## Commonly wondered inqueries
 **When I use the tagging functions multiple times, will articles which already have been tagged be skipped?**